 Vardzia Cave Monastery

-If you’d been travelling for how many hours, it’s inevitable that you might fall sleep in between trips.
-You missed what your tour guide was telling about the place and history.
+If you’d been traveling for how many hours, it’s inevitable that you might fall asleep in between trips.
+You missed what your tour guide was telling about the place and its history.
 Out of tiredness, sometimes you’re dreaming you are a princess trapped in a castle.
 Then the bus took a stop.
 You woke up, still feeling sleepy.
-But everybody’s stepping out from the bus.
+But everybody’s stepping out of the bus.
 And you should have too.

 Rabati Castle, Akhaltsikhe

 Still getting back to your senses, you look around.
 Whoa!
 You’re mesmerized.
 It’s another castle.
-Adrenaline rush is back in your system.
+The adrenaline rush is back in your system.
 You want to walk, run and jump for joy.
 Dream comes true?
 You are now in Rabati Castle, Akhaltsikhe.

 You kept on moving and taking steps and now you’re taking sets of ladders going up to the highest peak of the tower.
 And you see from above the beautiful place of Akhaltsikhe and the rest of the castle below.

 Tell me now, does it need to become a real princess first to be able to explore and feel the joy of being in a castle?
 I don’t think so; a Kaladkarin can do it as well.